Somabhadra/RAG_POC/README.md

 # RAG MVP

-A lightweight **Retrieval-Augmented Generation (RAG)** proof of concept for semantic search and question answering over your own documents.
+A lightweight **Retrieval-Augmented Generation (RAG)** MVP for VDB and question answering over your own documents.
 Supports both **interactive CLI** and **Streamlit web UI**.

 ---